Can One Input Have Two Outputs

 The Importance of the Distinction

 The distinction between functions and relations is fundamental in mathematics because it affects how we can manipulate and analyze these mathematical objects.
-Functions have many properties and theorems associated with them that do not apply to relations.
-For instance, functions can be composed, differentiated (in calculus), and analyzed for continuity, while not all of these operations are well-defined for general relations.
+That said, functions have many properties and theorems associated with them that do not apply to relations.
+To give you an idea, functions can be composed, differentiated (in calculus), and analyzed for continuity, while not all of these operations are well-defined for general relations.

 Real-World Applications